 Learning #2: Don’t wait for the skills shortage

 GDPR and the directives issued by national authorities form a complex set to interpret.
 Beyond the modalities of consent management, subjects such as the retention period may require the support of experts.
 The same applies to technical implementation.
 In other words, it is better not to wait for a general market adoption movement before taking the plunge – unless you want to pay a high price for skills that are not readily available.
 In France, where companies have often waited until the last moment to invest in the subject, specialized law firms have quickly been missed…

 Learning #3: Don’t think you’ve solved the problem with server-side

 The announced end of cookies has led companies to launch migrations to the server-side.
-In other words, the collection of information is no longer handled on the browser side, but on the server side (read our white paper “How to prepare for cookieless?” ).
-These migrations are sometimes accompanied by a question: since the collection is done “cookieless”, there is no need for consent anymore?
+In other words, the collection of information is no longer handled on the browser side, but on the server-side (read our white paper “How to prepare for cookieless?” ).
+These migrations are sometimes accompanied by a question: since the collection is done “cookieless”, is there no need for consent anymore?

 Considering the efforts made to switch to server-side, the shortcut is tempting, but… no. Server-side is just a technical collection modality with no impact on consent management requirements.
 That’s why the Commanders Act CMP was designed from the start to propagate the consent signal in server-side mode.

 Learning #4: Thinking about managing global user preferences

 How do you manage consent?
 Case by case, site by site, channel by channel?
 So, deal with the site, then the app and later the chatbot?
 Feedback shows that companies like the French Army (l’Armée de Terre) or Floa Bank that opt for a global approach to the subject enjoy a better return on investment.